Admissions

 Summer born children (1st April – 31st August) – Entry to Reception

-Legally, a child does not have to start school until the start of the term following their fifth birthday.
-Children born between 1st April 2020 and 31st August 2020 are categorised as summer born and if parents / carers do not believe that their summer born child is ready to join Reception in September 2024 you may instead make an application for your child to start Reception in September 2025.
+fifth birthday.
+Children born between 1st April 2021 and 31st August 2022 are categorised as summer born and if parents / carers do not believe that their summer born child is ready to join Reception in September 2026 you may instead make an application for your child to start Reception in September 2027.
 Parents/carers should contact Hertfordshire County Council for guidance before deferring an application.

 There is no guarantee that an application will be accepted on this basis.
 If the application is not accepted this does not constitute a refusal of a place and there is no right to an independent statutory appeal.
 Similarly there is no right of appeal for a place in a specific year group at a school.
 The internal management and organisation of a school, including the placement of pupils in classes, is a matter for the Headteacher and senior leadership of the school.